Azure/azure-quickstart-templates/101-sqlazure-ragr/README.md

 ## How do I get started?

 1. We leverage the Azure Resource Manager (ARM) templates to configure this solution.
-You find the SQL Azure ARM Template [here](https://azure.microsoft.com/en-us/documentation/templates/101-sqlazure-oms-monitoring/).
+For more information about the SQL ARM resource, check the MSDN SQL REST API reference [here](https://msdn.microsoft.com/en-us/library/azure/mt163685.aspx).
 2. Click the button that says ‘**Deploy to Azure**’.
 This will launch the ARM Template you need to configure in the Azure Portal.
 You need to specify the following parameters:
     + primaryDBResourceGroup - resource group where primary SQL Server is located
     + primarySQLServerName - Name of primary SQL Server Name